-Under Colorado CRS 18-7-801, taking pictures of a person’s intimate body parts without his or her consent is considered criminal invasion of privacy and prosecuted as a class 2 misdemeanor.
+Under Colorado CRS 18-7-801, taking pictures of a person’s intimate body parts without consent is considered criminal invasion of privacy and can be prosecuted as a class 2 misdemeanor.
 The penalties include 3 to 12 months in jail and a fine of up to $1,000.
 A conviction may also require registration as a sex offender.

 In this article, our Colorado criminal defense lawyers will address: